Data & Privacy

 What Is Stored Locally

-TatsuCode stores only what is needed for operation and continuity:
+TatsuCode stores only what is needed for operation and continuity, all under %UserProfile%\.tatsu\:

-This page intentionally avoids low-level storage internals to reduce unnecessary exposure.
+This page intentionally avoids deeper storage-format internals to reduce unnecessary exposure.

 What May Be Sent to AI Providers